 - A broad understanding of contemporary and past visual art forms,

-- Teaching and learning in the arts, and
+- Best practices of teaching and learning in the arts and

 - Research and innovation through a rigorous mix of theoretical and practical preparation.

 Faculty members in the department are of national and international repute and are leaders in art education, education, and philosophy.
 They have many specializations and research production areas, which they bring to their teaching, mentorship, and research.